Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: State of the art on Interpretative models for Tree Ensemble

 \paragraph{Post-Hoc approaches} Another methodology used to aid the interpretability of TEs is represented by post-hoc approaches that aim to identify the relationship between the predicted output and the predictors.
 These include approaches that do \textit{size-reduction} of the forest, those that \textit{extract rules}, and those that aim for \textit{local explainability}.

 The model we propose in this paper falls into the size-reduction class.
-Several approaches have been proposed in the literature to make forests interpretable, as the many trees in the forest make it difficult to understand the decision path leading to predictions.
 These approaches aim to reduce the size of TE while maintaining its predictive capability.
 This is an NP-hard problem \cite{Tamon2007}; in some cases, the smaller ensemble may even perform better \cite{ZHOU2002}.
-A huge branch of literature is available on these topics, and we refer to \cite{ARIA2021100094} and references therein for a recent review of the main approaches
+A huge branch of literature is available on these topics, and we refer to \cite{ARIA2021100094} and references therein for a recent review of the main approaches.

-We are interested mainly in the stream of "born-again" trees, which involves building a single decision tree, called \emph{representer tree}, that mirrors the behavior of a pre-existing tree ensemble over all its feature space.
-Born-again trees were originally proposed in \cite{Breiman1996} as the problems of: "giving a probability distribution $\cal P$ on the space of input variables $x$, find the tree that best represents $f(x)$" where $f(x)$ is a given prediction.
-TEs are used to manufacture new pairs $(x^i,y^i)$, and a representer tree is constructed with a prediction accuracy on the manufactured samples close to the tree ensemble's accuracy rather than the ground truth.
-However, the tree can grow too much and might result in a not interpretable model.